Super Bowl XXIV: Aftermath

 Montana and the 49ers looked to win a third consecutive Super Bowl in 1990 and once again finished with the league's best record at 14–2.
 However, in the NFC Championship Game that season, the 49ers were defeated by the New York Giants on a field goal as time expired.
 During the game, Montana was sacked from his blind side by Leonard Marshall and was forced to leave the game with a series of injuries including a broken finger, a bruised back, and a concussion.
 Later, it was discovered that Montana suffered an injury to his throwing elbow in the game and it was severe enough to cost him the entire 1991 season.
 Montana's injuries, which kept him out of fifteen games in 1992 as well, paved the way for Steve Young to become the 49ers' starting quarterback full-time and Montana was eventually traded to the Kansas City Chiefs in 1993.
 Young would win the 49ers another Super Bowl title in 1995 in Super Bowl XXIX.

 After Super Bowl XXIV, Elway and the Broncos entered a period of decline.
 1990 saw them fall to 5–11, which put them last in the AFC West.
 While they returned to the playoffs in 1991, the Broncos failed to make the Super Bowl after losing the AFC Championship Game to the Buffalo Bills.
 That marked the first time in their existence that Denver lost a conference championship game.
 They eventually returned to success as Elway led the team to an NFL-best 13–3 record in 1996, only to lose their first playoff game, against the Jacksonville Jaguars.
 Incidentally, that was the final time in Elway's career that he would lose a playoff game.
 After his three previous attempts had gone unsuccessfully, Elway led the Broncos to Super Bowl XXXII where they finally broke through and won the Super Bowl for the first time in franchise history, over the Green Bay Packers.
-A year later, in what later proved to be the final game of his career, Elway led the Broncos to another victory in the Super Bowl as Denver won Super Bowl XXXIII 34–19 over the Atlanta Falcons.
+A year later, in what later proved to be the final game of his career, Elway led the Broncos to another victory in the Super Bowl as Denver won Super Bowl XXXIII 34–19 over the Atlanta Falcons and was named the game's Most Valuable Player.

+Montana, Young and Elway would meet again in the player introduction and coin toss ceremonies at Super Bowl 50 in Santa Clara, California.
+Elway and Terrell Davis were named honorary captains for the Broncos, while Young presented the ceremonial coin for the game.
+Montana flipped the coin while Elway called the toss on behalf of the then-current captains of the Broncos and Carolina Panthers.
+The Broncos went on to win their third world championship, 24-10.